 An award-winning author of fiction and non-fiction stories and articles and a popular public speaker, Joe credits his Irish roots for his love of story-telling and being able to embellish a tale with funny details, poignant circumstances, and memorable characters.

-He also enjoys dabbling in other facets of the arts such as animation, music, web, graphic design, and writing.
-His left noodle interests include programming, technology, science, mapping, and solving triangles.
+Besides writing, his other creative outlets include animation, music, web, and graphic design.
+His left noodle interests include programming, technology, science, and mapping.

-Jason later had a small stint as a Production Assistant in Hollywood, getting a feel for the industry and a drive to get projects into production.
+Jason had a brief stint as a Production Assistant in Hollywood, getting a feel for the industry and a drive to get his own projects into production.